-

 Could you provide a brief overview of the major projects that are currently happening in your jurisdiction?

-One of Europe’s largest agrivoltaic-wind projects is currently under construction in the district of Neusiedl am See, Burgenland.
-The project entails the development of an agrivoltaic plant with a planned capacity of up to 164 MW, covering 180 hectares of agricultural land.
+Solar PV deployment has accelerated sharply, driven by both subsidized tender rounds and a significant boom in unsubsidized rooftop and ground-mounted installations, with agri-PV pilots also emerging across several provinces.
+One of Europe’s largest agrivoltaic-wind projects is located in the district of Neusiedl am See, Burgenland.
+The project entails the development of an agrivoltaic plant with a capacity of up to 164 MW, covering 180 hectares of agricultural land.
 This dual-use approach enables continued agricultural activity while simultaneously producing solar energy.
 The photovoltaic installation is ultimately intended to be integrated with an existing wind farm.

 Another major project is the “Underground Sun Storage” by RAG Austria AG, Austria’s largest energy storage company.
 This ground-breaking initiative involves the world’s first underground pore storage facility for hydrogen.
 Through electrolysis, solar energy is converted into green hydrogen, which is then stored in its pure form in an underground natural gas reservoir located in Gampern, Upper Austria.
 The storage facility’s capacity is equivalent to the surplus energy generated by approximately 1,000 photovoltaic systems installed on single-family homes during the summer.
 This excess energy is stored during the summer months and can be utilized during winter to generate electricity and heat.